Amy Kopald, Kindergarten Class Teacher

 Richard Corbal, Kindergarten Class Teacher

 A three-week practice teaching stint brought Richard to Joan's kindergarten in the spring of 2010.
 Shortly after, he was hired as the new preschool teacher at the Santa Cruz Waldorf School.
-Richard's class has grown into a full kindergarten, serving a mixed-age group of 3-to-6 year olds.
+Richard's class has grown into a full kindergarten.

 In addition to being a husband, father, artist, UCSC graduate in visual arts, surfer, fledgling drummer, and a SCWS board member, Richard is committed to Anthrosoposophy.
 With Waldorf Education, he brings truth, beauty, reverence, and goodness to the development of the well-balanced child.
-Richard's daughter currently attends Ms. Joan's kindergarten.
+Richard's daughter currently attends Ms. Casey's 2nd Grade.

-Ben's wife, Aurore, is also a Waldorf teacher, and teaches choir at the Santa Cruz Waldorf School to the fourth and fifth graders.
-Orion, their 5 year old son, is in Ms. Joan's kindergarten.
+Ben's wife, Aurore, is also a Waldorf teacher.
+Orion, their son, is in Ms. Casey's 2nd Grade.

-Ben and Aurore welcomed baby Elena in January 2002.
+Ben and Aurore also have a little girl, Elena.
 Ben enjoys playing folk guitar; jazz drumming; taking long hikes in the woods; gardening, and reading history books.

 Vanessa joined the Foundation Year at the Rudolf Steiner College in 2003 and completed her Waldorf Teacher Training in Honolulu, Hawaii, in 2005.
 And in 2005, she was happy to join the Waldorf School of San Diego as the Spanish teacher for grades one through six.
 After the birth of her son, Vanessa began a licensed home daycare program that maintained the ideals presented in Waldorf Education incorporating many of the ideas gleaned from work with the LifeWays and RIE methods of early-childhood education.
 In 2010, Vanessa began the Extra Lesson/Remedial Teacher Training, utilizing the training's practicality and insights while teaching in her classroom.